a8cteam51/internet-archive-wayback-machine-link-fixer/readme.txt

 Watch Demo video: https://www.loom.com/share/7551a8aa791849fc81c9aa21ada268f1?sid=510daff9-40db-4986-8137-56471a3c8149

+= Multsite Compatible? =
+Sadly at present, it is not fully compatible.
+The only way it can currently be used on multisite is to only enable it site wide and not network wide.
+We plan to resolve this in the next release.

 = How does the link checker work? =
 Your content is checked for any links.
 When it finds a link it will check if we have already handled this link before, if not, it will find or create a snapshot of the webpage on the Internet Archive.
 Then if later that link's target site goes offline, we can change the link to the archived version.